murvinlai/require-loader/README.md

 require-loader
 ==============

-Dynamically add (require) / delete the modules from specified directory.   [require-loader] is local to the module.
+Watch the specified directory and dynamically add/remove module when there is any change.   [require-loader] is local to the module.

 -------------

-It is for requiring some files from a directory.
-If there is a change in the directory, such as adding or removing file, then it will require the new file or remove it from require.cache.

-I try to keep it as simple and as less dependent as possible.
+## Purpose
+To allow dynamically add / remove module in a simple way.
+When new file is put into the directory, it uses "require()" to add module as usual, and it can be referenced in the [require-loader] map.
+When file is removed from the directory, it will be removed from require.cache and the [require-loader] map.

+[require-loader] is local to the module implementing it.
+Therefore you can set up require-loader in 'test-a.js' and 'test-b.js' watching on different directories, and not interferring each other.

+## Installation

+## Quick Start

+## Features & Options

+## Use cases